-- 4 August 2023: First approved PIRS.
+- 4 August 2023: First approved PIRS. - 25 June 2024: No changes

 Objective I: Improved availability of health commodities (global procurement and logistics).

-Intermediate Result IR 1.2.
+Intermediate Result IR I.2.
 Strengthened global logistic processes associated with the storage and delivery of any health commodity to any point in donor supported countries.